The Unexpected Guest (novel): Plot

 On a foggy night, the car of a man called Michael Starkwedder breaks down near an isolated house and, entering it, he finds the body of a dead man slumped in a chair.
 A woman stands over the corpse, gun in hand, and confesses to the murder.
 She gives her name as Laura Warwick, the wife of the dead man.
 She explains that he was always drunk and abusive.
 Michael decides not to turn her in to the police, and the two decide to come up with a cover-up story to protect Laura.
-In the end, they settle on an enemy from the past, by the name of MacGreggor, whose son was run over by Richard Warwick, the dead man, several years ago.
+In the end, they settle on an enemy from the past, by the name of MacGregor, whose son was run over by Richard Warwick, the dead man, several years ago.
 They slip a paper in Richard's pocket with the date of the accident, saying "Paid in full."
 Then they stage the murder so it appears to have been recent, alerting the residents of the building.

 The police are soon alerted and begin to investigate.
-It is revealed that MacGreggor is dead, and suspicions are exchanged.
+It is revealed that MacGregor is dead, and suspicions are exchanged.
 Meanwhile, Michael discovers that Laura was having an affair with another man, whom she believes murdered Richard.
 He, however, believes her to be guilty.
-Finally, it is revealed that Michael is MacGreggor and he had come to avenge his son.
-He shouts this to Laura, along with the fact that he cares for her, and jumps through the window, running away.
+Finally, it is revealed that Michael is MacGregor and he had come to avenge his son.
+He shouts this to Laura, along with the fact that he cares for her, and leaves through the French windows, running away.

+Critical reception

+Publishers Weekly commented that it "absolutely retains the feel of a play merely masquerading as a novel rather than transformed into one.
+That's not all bad, as this novelization preserves the lightning-quick pace of the original."